Skip to content ↓

 Anti-Bullying Ambassadors

 Some of our wonderful students are currently in the process of training to become Anti-bullying Ambassadors.
-They will receive online training organised by the Diana Award.
+They will receive training guided by the principles of the Diana Award.
 This will give them time to consider:

 The anti-bullying ambassadors will go on to complete a number of activities throughout the school year to educate and support pupils in our school.